TimCares/MasterThesis/docs/thesis/background/transformer.typ

 #figure(
   image("../figures/transformer_encoder.png", width: 25%),
   caption: [The architecture of the Transformer encoder.
 The original architecture also includes a Transformer decoder, which is not relevant for our work and therefore omitted.
-The encoder consists of $N$ (or $L$) Transformer layers.
+The encoder consists of $N$ (we use $L$) Transformer layers.
 The output of a layer is the input to the subsequent layer.
 Figure is adjusted from the original Transformer paper @transformer.
   ],
 ) <transformer_encoder>